-My parents are: James Alexander Heath-Caldwell (born 1930) and Dora Ann Jones (born 1935).
+My parents are: James Alexander Heath-Caldwell (1930-2023) and Dora Ann Jones (born 1935).

 My maternal grandparents were: Richard Stanley Jones (19??-1979) and Dora Bloor (1906-1990).

 I was born in 1959 in New Zealand, and was brought up there, going to school in Stratford and Wanganui.
 I completed a BSc in Physics at Otago University in Dunedin and then left New Zealand in 1980 on a one year working holiday, taking up a job as an Electronics Engineer.
 In some ways I am still on my working holiday, having had a brief period of working in Egypt and Oman in the early 1980s followed by a fairly settled time in the UK.
 I am a Chartered Engineer and have spent much of my life in the electronics industry however these days I run an internet business which consists of a website that provides a national network of Surveyors and other Property Professionals, see www.localsurveyorsdirect.co.uk .

 I do from time to time give talks about some of my various ancestors and their relatives.
 If this is of interest please contact me.
 Talks to date include the following:

 Admiral Sir Leopold George Heath.

 James Caldwell of Linley Wood.
-Audley Historical Society, Staffordshire.
-4 January 2008.

 One of the reasons behind setting up this family history website was that I wanted to find out more about how the internet worked.
 By the year 2000 the internet had not yet become part of everyone’s life but it was easy to see how much of an effect it was going to have and in particular the way that it was allowing people to easily source obscure information.

 A few years later I was operating as a Sales & Marketing consultant and a friend of mine asked if I could help him with his Surveying business.
 He was operating from an office and had over a ten year period built up a network of Building Surveyors covering the UK.
 He was a ‘middle man’ in that he placed adverts in the Yellow Pages and customers from all over the UK would telephone his office and book a survey.
 He in turn would then contact the nearest Surveyor covering the area and place an order for the Survey to be done.
 The customer would be happy, the surveyor was happy and my friend who owned the business took a proportion of the order value on each job and so he of course was also happy.
-At the time many businesses operated in this way even though the process was often slow and expensive.
+At the time many businesses operated in this way, even though the process was often slow and expensive.
 Of course customers really wanted to place orders directly with suppliers but it was often very difficult to find a local supplier and hence the reason that the ‘middle man’ company was able to flourish.